aadilmallick/my-notes-docusaurus/docs/js-frameworks/01-react.md

 The react rendering pipeline consists of three components:

 1. **component code**: The code that defines the state and JSX that a component has
-2. **snapshot**: Before any state update takes place that would trigger a re-render, React takes a snapshot of the component, which is all the information React needs to know how to change the uI for a re-render.
-This includes all component state, props, and event handlers and the current time before a state update.
+2. **snapshot**: Before any state update takes place that would trigger a re-render,  React creates a snapshot of your component which captures everything React needs to update the view at that particular moment in time. props, state, event handlers, and a description of the UI (based on those props and state) are all captured in this snapshot.
-3. **view**: Based on the snapshot, the JSX writes UI to the browser using the state, props, and event handlers.
+3. **view**: Based on the snapshot, React takes that description of the UI and uses it to update the View eventually, doing it after **batching** state calls.

 ### React rerendering